MattBixley/eri-support-docs/docs/Storage/Data_Transfer_Services/Globus_Quick_Start_Guide.md

 Globus is a third-party service for transferring large amounts of data between two Globus Data Transfer Nodes (DTNs).
-To use Globus to transfer data to or from NeSI, you need:
+To use Globus to transfer data to or from eRI, you need:

-1. A NeSI account
+1. An eRI account
 2. A Globus account
 3. Access to Globus DTNs or endpoint
     - Access to a DTN (e.g., at your home institution)